coveo/source.coveo.com/README.md

 ## Quick start (if you know how to use Git and GitHub already)

 Fork this repository, and add your blog post on your fork.
 You'll be able to preview your changes at [youruser.github.io/source.coveo.com](youruser.github.io/source.coveo.com).
+Note however that if the date in the file name of your post is in the future, you won't be able to see it.

 Blogposts in Jekyll are written in markdown.
 The posts themselves are under `_posts`, and the images are under `images`.